philamp/jellygrail/README.md

 - ⚠️ You can manage your assets *only* through the virtual folder (rename, delete, move) otherwise if you do it directly on the underlying filesystems, linkage will be lost between virtual tree and actual trees.
 TODO: autofix when linkage is dead between bindFS and underlying filesystems
 - You can use a Real-Debrid download manager like [rdt-client](https://github.com/rogerfar/rdt-client) and disable downloading files to host since you don't need to have these files stored locally anymore.
 Thus you also have to stop using rename-and-organize feature of Radarr and Sonarr (basically you have to stop radarr/sonarr handling of finished downloads).
 - if the Video_Library folder is then accessed through a SMB protocol in windows, renaming does not seem to work (an error pops up) but it's actually working, just refresh the content of the folder and you'll see the renaming is effective.
 (TODO: fix that in bindfs_jelly if possible).
+- When detected as extras, videos are moved into extras subfolder but without their corresponding subtitles if any

 ___